ampproject/amphtml/extensions/amp-list/amp-list.md

 #### Substitutions

 The `amp-list` allows all standard URL variable substitutions.
-See (Substitutions Guide)[../../spec/amp-var-substitutions.md] for more info.
+See [Substitutions Guide](../../spec/amp-var-substitutions.md) for more info.

 For instance:
 ```html